 We are about to get another heat wave here, which I’m not super excited about.
 What I am excited about is all these ripe and juicy peaches that are plentiful towards the end of the summer.
 There are so many great things you can do with perfect peaches.
 You can add them to a salad, make peach ice cream, grill them, and so much more.
-One of my favorite ways to enjoy peaches is in a peach crisp where the natural sweetness of the peaches shines through and is complimented with a crunchy topping and maybe a little whipped cream.
+One of my favorite ways to enjoy peaches is in a peach crisp where the natural sweetness of the peaches shines through and is complemented with a crunchy topping and maybe a little whipped cream.

-I learned something new recently that I’m a little embarrassed to admit that I didn’t know before; but I might not the only one.
-You know when you go cut your peach in half and try to pull it apart and sometimes it separates from the stone with ease, then other times times it is stuck on there and you think it will never let go?
+I learned something new recently that I’m a little embarrassed to admit that I didn’t know before, but I might not the only one.
+You know when you go cut your peach in half and try to pull it apart and sometimes it separates from the stone with ease, then other times it is stuck on there and you think it will never let go?
 Yeah, that happens to me too!

 I just assumed that this had something to do with the ripeness of the peach.
 It frustrated me beyond belief when I buy these beautiful peaches only to be smashed while I tried to separate and they just didn’t want to let go.

 It turns out that there are Clingstone and Freestone varieties of peaches.
-Who knew this was the reason the stone releases with ease sometimes, and sometimes doesn’t.
+Who knew this was the reason the stone sometimes releases with ease and sometimes doesn’t.

 I’m not sure why you would ever want Clingstone peaches if you had the choice.
 It seems a little like the seedless watermelon.
 Why would you ever want a watermelon with seeds again?
 Well, it’s a little like that with peaches.
 Why would you want a cling peach?
 Maybe there is a reason.
 Maybe they taste better, but I really don’t know.
 What I do know that I will be looking for Freestone peaches from now on.